TMJ Beautiful Smile

 Wearing the orthotic trains or reprograms the muscles to go to their ideal position.
 Since the muscles have been tense for such a long period of time, it may take a little while for them to relax into a comfortable position.
 It usually takes about three months to stabilize the bite and ensure that their symptoms are gone.

-Once symptoms are relieved and the bite has been stabilized, Dr. Morgan will move on to the next step and permanently adjust your bite to the correct position and relieve the pain and dysfunction.
+Once symptoms are relieved and the bite has been stabilized, Dr. Morgan will move on to the next step to permanently stabilize your bite to the correct position.

 Consultation and Evaluation